-- A grant, scholarship, or endowment
+- Grant, scholarship, and endowment funding

 What does your nonprofit need to know before undertaking a capital campaign?

-Capital campaigns tend to be time consuming and will most likely be the focus of any nonprofit’s fundraising activities for a considerable period of time.
+- Capital campaigns tend to be time-consuming and will most likely be the focus of any nonprofit’s fundraising activities for a considerable period of time.
 Many nonprofits hire consultants who work solely on capital campaigns to support your team and stretch your bandwidth.

 What are the benefits of a capital campaign?